maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 Then it was back-end time, I had no idea how to use SvelteKit at the time so what did I do?
 I learnt how to use SvelteKit, now I have an idea.

-The real blessing is Svelte's [docs](https://svelte.dev/docs/), they're just very good even if they lack some stuff, plus their [tutorial](https://svelte.dev/tutorial/svelte/welcome-to-svelte) which is also great and actually fun.
+The real blessing is Svelte's [docs](https://svelte.dev/docs/), they're just very good, even if a bit lacking in places.
+Plus their [tutorial](https://svelte.dev/tutorial/svelte/welcome-to-svelte) which is also great and actually fun.

 ![routing docs](https://ik.imagekit.io/maksiks/2025-07-26_13-24.png ':::nocaption')